blockshake-io/srs/README.md

 ## Cryptographic Underpinnings

-SRS relies on several state-of-the-art cryptographic protocols, [Argon2](5), [OPRF](3), and [OPAQUE](4), to provide best-in-class security.
+SRS relies on several state-of-the-art cryptographic protocols ([Argon2](5), [OPRF](3), and [OPAQUE](4) etc.) to provide best-in-class security.

 ### Argon2

-[Argon2](5) is a key-stretching function (KSF) that is designed to be slow and resource-intensive to make it slow and expensive for attackers to compute a large number of hash values.
+[Argon2](5) is a key-stretching function (KSF) that is designed to be slow and resource-intensive to make it time-consuming and expensive for attackers to compute a large number of hash values.
 To control Argon2’s resource-usage, it is parameterized by the number of iterations that it performs (controlling CPU cost), the amount of memory it uses (controlling space usage), and the level of parallelism it is allowed to use.
 Argon2 is the winner of the Password Hashing Competition and recommended by [OWASP](6).

-We use Argon2 client-side during password authentication to harden a derived cryptographic key and make brute-force attacks expensive.
+We use Argon2 client-side during authentication to harden a derived cryptographic key and make brute-force attacks expensive.

 ### OPRF